Frank Wickhorst

-Frank H. "Wick" Wickhorst (March 18, 1905 – September 13, 1972) was an American football player and coach.
-He played college football as a tackle at the United States Naval Academy and was selected as an All-American in 1926.
+Frank Henry "Wick" Wickhorst (March 18, 1905 – September 13, 1972) was an American college football player and coach.
+He played football as a tackle at the United States Naval Academy and was selected as an All-American in 1926.
 Wickhorst served as the head football coach at the University of California, Berkeley in 1946, compiling a record of 2–7.
 He was inducted into the College Football Hall of Fame as a player in 1970.